 by Mike Ratliff

-Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
-And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.
-For this comes from the Lord who is the Spirit.
-(2 Corinthians 3:17-18 ESV)
+17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is liberty.
+18 But we all, with unveiled face, beholding as in a mirror the glory of the Lord, are being transformed into the same image from glory to glory, just as from the Lord, the Spirit.
+2 Corinthians 3:17-18 (NASB)

-Therefore, preparing your minds for action, and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.
-As obedient children, do not be conformed to the passions of your former ignorance, but as he who called you is holy, you also be holy in all your conduct, since it is written, “You shall be holy, for I am holy.”
-(1 Peter 1:13-16 ESV)
+13 Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
+14 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, 15 but like the Holy One who called you, be holy yourselves also in all your behavior; 16 because it is written, “YOU SHALL BE HOLY, FOR I AM HOLY.”
+1 Peter 1:13-16 (NASB)

 On the other hand, the transformed mindset is one of the sovereignty of God and the total depravity of Man.
 This mindset understands that God is completely sovereign and in total control of every aspect of His creation.
 This mindset sees all people as dead in their trespasses and sins except for those whom God has regenerated and saved.
 It sees that even though there is spiritual growth as Christians, that is also a work of God as we cooperate in our sanctification.
 This mindset understands that it is the process of being transformed by the renewal of our minds that is what demolishes the old, natural man’s mindset.
 It also understands that all in Christ are complete in Him, but no one else is.
 God’s love does not trump His Holiness.
 God’s wrath still burns against all sin that has not been atoned for by Christ’s sacrifice on the cross.
 It was through His crucifixion that the elect’s sin was paid for, and no one else’s.
 This mindset also understands that it is far better for God to give us His grace rather than being fair.
 If God was fair, no one would be saved for all are completely unworthy of salvation.
 It also understands that salvation is not a reward for making the right decision, but is solely by the grace of God by the faith He gives us.
 (Ephesians 2:8,9)